How to Plan the Best Sprint for Your Scrum Team

 This roughly explains why the Agile project sprint is so important.

-Scrum is an Agile methodology where teams work in collaboration with all the stakeholders in small iterations.
-This methodology along with Kanban is considered one of the most used Agile methodologies globally.
+Scrum is an agile project management methodology where teams work in collaboration with all the stakeholders in small iterations.
+This methodology along with Kanban methodology is considered one of the most used Agile methodologies globally.

 The Scrum methodology relies on a self-organized team that has the autonomy to make decisions according to the situation.

 What is a “sprint” in the Scrum methodology?

 Scrum operates by dividing a complex project in a series of simpler, achievable tasks called sprints.
 The scrum methodology revolves around these project sprints as they allow the team to easily accommodate changes.